Tonight's meeting with Crewe Alexandra will be the 15th between the two sides in the Football League, which have taken place in League One and Two.

 The Railwaymen gained ample revenge in March.
 Ollie Palmer put Reds in front but we collapsed in an eight-minute spell when the hosts netted four times before going on to win 6-1.
 Ouch!

-Last season, Crewe recorded the double over us with a 2-1 win in West Sussex and a 3-0 victory in Cheshire.
+Crewe recorded the double over us during the 2017-18 season with a 2-1 win in West Sussex and a 3-0 victory in Cheshire.
 In our home match, it was 1-1 after just nine minutes when Jimmy Smith equalised following Perry Ng’s opener, but Harry Pickering scored after the break to win it for the away side.

 A double from Chris Dagnall and a Callum Ainley strike saw Crewe win 3-0 at Gresty Road back in December 2017 in a game which saw both Jimmy Smith and Jordan Roberts sent off for the Reds.

 The first league meeting took place in December 2011 when the two sides played out a 1-1 draw in Crewe.
 Matt Tubbs scored the Crawley goal, equalising after Will Fletcher’s opener.
 Shaun Miller was given a red card for the hosts.

 The return fixture produced the same scoreline in front of a bumper crowd at the Broadfield as the East Stand was opened for the first time.
 Almost 5000 were packed in to see Gary Alexander’s late penalty cancel out Byron Moore’s first-half goal in a game between two sides going for promotion.

 The next two fixtures saw the same scoreline – 2-0 – with both games being decided by a brace of goals.
 Laurie Dalle-Valle’s double at Gresty Road saw Crewe take the points in the first match, while Jamie Proctor’s two goals were enough for the Reds in the corresponding fixture.

 Jamie Proctor heads home against Crewe in 2013 in a 2-0 win for Reds